swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

                                 (default: docker) Accepted values are: docker, swift-static-sdk, custom-sdk
 ```

+#### Cross compiling options

+We propose to release an initial version based on the current `archive` plugin implementation, which uses docker.
+But for the future, we would like to explore the possibility to cross compile with a custom Swift SDK for Amazon Linux.
+Our [initial tests](https://github.com/swiftlang/swift-sdk-generator/issues/138#issuecomment-2719540021) demonstrated it is possible to build such an SDK using the Swift SDK Generator project.

+For an ideal developer experience, we would imagine the following sequence:

+- developer runs `swift package build --cross-compile custom-sdk`
+- the plugin checks if the custom sdk is installed on the machine (`swift sdk list`) [questions : is it possible to call `swift` from a package ?
+Should we check the file systems instead ?
+Should this work on multiple OSes, such as macOS and Linux? ]
+- if not installed or outdated, the plugin downloads a custom SDK from a safe source and installs it [questions : who should maintain such SDK binaries?
+Where to host them?
+We must have a kind of signature to ensure the SDK has not been modified.
+How to manage Swift version and align with the local toolchain?]
+- the plugin build the archive using the custom sdk

 ### Deploy (lambda-deploy)

 The `lambda-deploy` plugin will assist developers in deploying their Lambda function to AWS.
 It will handle the deployment process, including creating the IAM role, the Lambda function itself, and optionally configuring a Lambda function URL.

 The plugin will not depends on nay third-party library.
 It will interact directly with the AWS REST API, without using the AWS SDK fro Swift or Soto.

 Users will need to provide AWS access key and secret access key credentials.
-The plugin will attempt to locate these credentials in standard locations, such as environment variables or the `~/.aws/credentials` file.
+The plugin will attempt to locate these credentials in standard locations.
+It will first check for the `~/.aws/credentials` file, then the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and (optional) `AWS_SESSION_TOKEN`.
+Finally, it will check the [meta data service v2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in case the plugin runs from a virtual machine (Amazon EC2) or a container (Amazon ECS or AMazon EKS).

 The plugin supports deployment through either the REST and Base64 payload or by uploading the code to a temporary S3 bucket.
 Refer to [the `Function Code` section](https://docs.aws.amazon.com/lambda/latest/api/API_FunctionCode.html) of the [CreateFunction](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html) API for more details.

+The plugin will use teh function name as defined in the `executableTarget` in `Package.swift`.
+This approach is similar to how the `archive` plugin works today.

 The plugin can deploy to multiple regions.
 Users can specify the desired region as a command-line argument.